How Do Cats Choose Their Favorite People?

 So, if you make an effort to bond with your cat during the first few days and weeks that you’re together, you set yourself up for becoming an extremely important person in their life.
 If you play your cards right, that early bonding could help you seal the deal when it comes to becoming your cat’s favorite person.

-But even if you’ve had your cat for years, remember that affections can still grow with time.
-You might not be your cat’s favorite person today, but that could change in a year, or even a month.
+But even if you’ve had your cat for years, remember that affection can still grow with time.
+You might not be your cat’s favorite person today, but that could change in a year or even a month.
 By continuing to be there for them, you’ll eventually show that you’re worthy of your cat’s undying friendship.

 lap cat